PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 # Remote Site Collaboration using AsyncDR Replication

-This document will help you to setup AsyncDR and replicate a git repository (namespace) to a remote cluster.
-In this setup you will need two Portworx clusters accessible using kubectl.
-One will be your source cluster and another will be destination (remote cluster).
+This document will help you to set up AsyncDR and replicate a git repository (namespace) to a remote cluster.
+In this setup, you will need two Portworx clusters accessible using kubectl.
+One will be your source cluster and another will be the destination (remote cluster).
 Once the repository is replicated to the destination cluster, a clone of the replica namespace will be created as a new namespace.

 >Note: We are creating the clone because we can not directly use the remote replica.
 It remains in the standby state.
-Portworx needs all the PVCs free on destination site because it will be syncing data as per the schedule policy.
+Portworx needs all the PVCs free on the destination site because it will be syncing data as per the schedule policy.
 So as a workaround we create a secondary namespace using the PX-Clone to make the repository accessible.

 ## Prerequisites:

-* **Softwares or Uitilities required**: [**kubectl**](../install-utilities.md#kubectl-v1234-or-later), [**storkctl**](../install-utilities.md#storkctl)
+* **Softwares or Utilities required**: [**kubectl**](../install-utilities.md#kubectl-v1234-or-later), [**storkctl**](../install-utilities.md#storkctl)
 * **KubeConfig files** You must have kube config files for both clusters.
-* **Portworx (version 2.1 or later):** Both portworx clusters must have AsyncDR license enabled and configured with Stork v2.2+.
+* **Portworx (version 2.1 or later):** Both portworx clusters must have the AsyncDR license enabled and configured with Stork v2.2+.
 * **Secret Store :** Configured secret store on both clusters.
 This will be used to store the credentials.
-Use following command to verify:
+Use the following command to verify:

 		kubectl get storageclusters --all-namespaces -o jsonpath='{.items[*].spec.secretsProvider}{"\n"}' --kubeconfig=<Enter Path Of your Source Clusters Kubeconfig File>